A UNIQUE PERSPECTIVE.

 - 01

 Tell us what you've been told and what you remember.
 We figure out where the case is — pre-charge, post-arrest, post-arraignment — and what's on the calendar.
+Then we decide if representation is appropriate.

 - 02